-1.1 Summary of proposals - 1.1.1 The application seeks permission for the erection of two detached dwellings on land which was formerly part of the garden of Llys Gwyn, Ruthin. - 1.1.2 The proposed dwellings are proposed to have a floor area of 205.4sqm and would measure 11m x 10.5m with a ridge height of 7.4m and eave height of 5m. - 1.1.3 They are proposed to comprise a entrance hall, lounge, snug, utility and WC and open plan kitchen/dining/family room to the ground floor and 4 bedrooms including 1 en-suite/dressing room, family bathroom and study to the first floor. - 1.1.4 They are proposed to be clad in composite to the front gable and between the windows to the front and rear with white render elsewhere and a hipped tiled roof.
-They are proposed to have an attached flat roof garage to the side extending beyond the rear elevation measuring 6.5 x 3.5m with a height of 2.7m. - 1.1.5 The dwellings are proposed to be accessed via the existing access to Llys Gwyn (now separated by a boundary fence) with parking and turning provided to the front of each dwelling.
-No details have been provided of the materials for the driveways or access. - 1.1.6 The rear gardens are proposed to measure approximately 180sqm and would have a slope up to the east of nearly 2m from ground floor level.
+1.1 Summary of proposals - 1.1.1 Members will recall this item was deferred from the February Planning Committee's for a Site Panel to take place.
+Details of the Site Panel will be reported on the Late Representations sheets. - 1.1.2 The application seeks permission for the erection of two detached dwellings on land which was formerly part of the garden of Llys Gwyn, Ruthin. - 1.1.3 The proposed dwellings are proposed to have a floor area of 205.4sqm and would measure 11m x 10.5m with a ridge height of 7.4m and eave height of 5m. - 1.1.4 They are proposed to comprise a entrance hall, lounge, snug, utility and WC and open plan kitchen/dining/family room to the ground floor and 4 bedrooms including 1 en-suite/dressing room, family bathroom and study to the first floor. - 1.1.5 They are proposed to be clad in composite to the front gable and between the windows to the front and rear with white render elsewhere and a hipped tiled roof.
+They are proposed to have an attached flat roof garage to the side extending beyond the rear elevation measuring 6.5 x 3.5m with a height of 2.7m. - 1.1.6 The dwellings are proposed to be accessed via the existing access to Llys Gwyn (now separated by a boundary fence) with parking and turning provided to the front of each dwelling.
+No details have been provided of the materials for the driveways or access. - 1.1.7 The rear gardens are proposed to measure approximately 180sqm and would have a slope up to the east of nearly 2m from ground floor level.